DaveMitten/note_app/README.md

 # Note App

 ## Purpose
-A demonstration and practice for myself of the capabilities of using Slate JS.
+A demonstration and practice for myself of the capabilities of using Slate JS, React and ANTD UI library.

 ## Use
 It is for taking notes.
 Simple, but with rich text editing and use of the vast features in Slate JS.